ferpart/gokinesis/README.md

-# GoKinesis Utils
+# GOKinesis

-This repository is used to provide utils when running kinesis locally in SSAI.
+This repository is used to provide utils when running kinesis locally.
 This repo provides the following features:

 ## Starter